matt-stj/portfolio/20151002-matt-stjernholm-m1.markdown

 * [GitHub URL](https://github.com/thew88/binary-search-tree)
 * [Original Assignment](https://github.com/turingschool/curriculum/blob/master/source/projects/binary_search_tree.markdown)

-Really proud with the progress that I was able to make on this project -- wthout using recusion.
-Ended up writing a ton of code to make it all work, but feel like it came together really well.
+Really proud with the progress that I was able to make on this project, because I as away at a wedding the entire weekend.
+Ended up writing a ton of code to make it all work, but feel like it came together really well for the amount of time I had.

 Assessed By: Josh
-##### Overall: 3
+Overall: 3

 ##### Functional Expectations :3